 Pros of the Panama Healthcare System

 The public healthcare system in Panama provides access to affordable care for nearly all of its 4.4 million residents – including visitors.
 Many doctors in the country have studied in the U.S. or Europe and often speak English.
-Doctors working in the private system are required by law to also keep some hours for the public system.
+Doctors working in the private system are required by law also to keep some hours for the public system.

 Cons of the Panama Healthcare System